If you haven’t read How we designed our Budget Step 1- Gathering the Information, it’s important to read before this step.

 - Clothing- This is how much we have to spend on clothing per month.

-- Work Tools- This includes travel, clothing, equipment etc saved in projected expenses.
+- Work Tools– This includes travel, clothing, equipment, etc saved in projected expenses.

 - Vehicle Stickers/E-Test- Cost of vehicle stickers for 2 vehicles and e-test for one vehicle per year.
 We save this in projected expenses until they come due.

 - Yearly Taxes- Income Tax Fees divided by 12 months.
 I will be looking at ways to cut this cost or even do our own taxes.
 We save this in projected expenses until due.
+Update: We now do our own income tax return using the free online Netfile software.

-- Christmas- We pick names at Christmas so $50 per person x2 people and 5 nieces and nephews $30 each total $250/12=$25.00 a month goes into our “projected expenses” account.
+- Christmas- We pick names at Christmas so $50 per person x2 people and 5 nieces and nephews $30 each total $250/12=$25.00 a month go into our “projected expenses” account.

 How To Pay Off Debt Fast